kratocz/shel/README.md

 # Shell Handy Examples for Linux (SHEL)

+Goal: "To became your handbook for often small tasks"

 A bunch of Markdown and script files with handy code snippets for Linux shell users.

 * ✓ References to trusted sources